-Access to the beach is via a steep stairway down the cliffs, which judging by the hoof prints is frequented by the wild ponies which graze the Fedw Fawr headland.
+Access to the beach is via narrow lanes followed by a steep stairway down the cliffs, which judging by the hoof prints is frequented by the wild ponies which graze the Fedw Fawr headland.

 Whilst swimming here is not advised due to the unpredictable currents the fishing can be good.

 Parking near the beach is limited to 5 cars

 White Beach Reviews